lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** oeth:[`0x4Cf8fE0A4c2539F7EFDD2047d8A5D46F14613088`](https://app.safe.global/settings/setup?safe=oeth:0x4Cf8fE0A4c2539F7EFDD2047d8A5D46F14613088)

-**Purpose of the multisig:** to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Optimism side in case of emergency.
+**Purpose of the multisig:** The multisig is used to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Optimism side in case of emergency.

 **Quorum:** 3/5